Where is your veterans charity money going?

 - Don’t give cash.
 Legitimate charities will take a check.

 - Don’t give credit card, bank account or personal information to telemarketers.
-If you want to give, initiate the call.
+In fact, you should be skeptical of telemarketers.
+If you want to give, you should be the one who initiates the call.

 - Don’t give to Internet appeals if the cause does not look legitimate and doesn’t check out.
 Traditional frauds have gone electronic in recent years, giving con artists easy access to thousands of potential victims.